jnordberg/sublime-colorpick/README.md

 ## about

-For me, a colorpicker is the last piece of the pussle to make Sublime Text 2 a complete TextMate replacement.
+For me, a colorpicker is the last piece of the puzzle to make Sublime Text 2 a complete TextMate replacement.
 Et voilà!

 Source for the colorpick binary can be found at https://github.com/jnordberg/color-pick